kriskowal/gtor/README.md

 However, the consumer can send other information back to the producer.
 The `next` method, familiar from basic iterators, gains the ability to determine the value of the `yield` expression from which the generator resumes.
-As a trivial example, consider a generator that echos whatever the consumer requests.
+As a trivial example, consider a generator that echoes whatever the consumer requests.

 ```js